ebdrup/mocha-jshint/README.md

 ---
 This module was created to:

-- Make adding JSHint testing to a project using Mocha as easy as possible
+- Make adding jshint testing to a project using Mocha as easy as possible
-- Make it easy to piggyback on all the different Mocha reporters (dot, spec, teamcity etc) for JSHint output
+- Make it easy to piggyback on all the different Mocha reporters (dot, spec, teamcity etc) for jshint output
-- Make sure that you get a click-able link directly to the problem in WebStorm, when JSHint fails
+- Make sure that you get a click-able link directly to the problem in WebStorm, when jshint fails
 - Make sure that there is no unnecessary noise in the test output